 Note: Students are entitled to audit additional courses in the 4th quarter in consultation with the concerned teacher.

 Part-I: M.A.S.
-Course Structure (Evening Programme)
+Course Structure (Fall Programme)

-The Part-I of MPhil Programme (Evening) extends over five quarters of three months each.
-Following Compulsory and Optional courses are offered.
+The Part-I of MPhil programme (fall) extends over FIVE quarters of three months each.
+Following compulsory and optional courses are offered.